microsoft/Phi-3CookBook/README.md

 Note: Phi-3 models do not perform as well on factual knowledge benchmarks (such as TriviaQA) as the smaller model size results in less capacity to retain facts.

+We are introducing Phi Silica which is built from the Phi series of models and is designed specifically for the NPUs in Copilot+ PCs.
+Windows is the first platform to have a state-of-the-art small language model (SLM) custom built for the NPU and shipping inbox.
+Phi Silica API along with OCR, Studio Effects, Live Captions, Recall User Activity APIs will be available in Windows Copilot Library in June.
+More APIs like Vector Embedding, RAG API, Text Summarization will be coming later.

 ## Azure AI Studio

 You can learn how to use Microsoft Phi-3 and how to build E2E solutions in your different hardware devices.
 To experience Phi-3 for yourself, start with playing with the model and customizing Phi-3 for your scenarios using the [Azure AI Studio, Azure AI Model Catalog](https://aka.ms/phi3-azure-ai)